What is interoception?

 How is interoception related to emotional regulation?

-Lets consider the inconvenience of dropping our smart phone and cracking the screen.
+As an example let's consider the inconvenience of dropping our smart phone and cracking the screen.
 The first feeling will be one of dysregulation.
 This may show up in the body as tension in our face, neck, or shoulders, our tummy may feel as though it is in knots, our fists or teeth may clench and our brain will register this as annoyance, irritation, discontentment, or frustration

-Is interoception linked to ADHD or ASD?
+Is Interoception linked to ADHD or ASD?